Welcome to Y3!

 Each half term, children will be encouraged to complete homework from a 'homework menu' from their class teacher.
 This will be a range of activities relating to their current topic that parents can complete with their children.
 Please do share photographs of your children carrying out the tasks by e-mailing them to

 Kicking off the year we will be exploring natural disasters.
-Starting our journey, we will explode with knowledge when learning about volcanoes and earthquake.
-In literacy we will be designing and creating beautiful shape poems.
-Furthermore in D&T we will be evaluating and using a variety of materials children will design a protective layer to prevent damage to a building during an earthquake.
+Starting our journey, we will explode with knowledge when learning about volcanoes and earthquakes.
+In literacy we will be creating fact files on the dangers of natural disasters.
+Furthermore, in Geography we will diving into facts and knowledge about different types of natural disasters.

 Books to enjoy at home!